 What is the EmergyCare ambulance membership program?

 The membership program gives individuals and families an opportunity to join EmergyCare, on an annual basis.
-If EmergyCare emergency services are used, we bill the patient’s insurance company, and as a member, you will receive a membership discount applied to any coinsurance, deductibles, and uncovered costs for medically necessary emergency EmergyCare ambulance transport.
+If medically necessary, EmergyCare emergency transport services are used, we bill the patient’s insurance company, and as a member, you will receive a membership discount applied to any coinsurance, deductibles, and uncovered costs for medically necessary emergency EmergyCare ambulance transport.

 Why should I become a member?

 In a medical emergency, your EmergyCare ambulance transport expenses are covered.
 Without a membership, you will be billed for any co-pays, deductibles or remaining balances after your insurance is billed - even good insurance rarely covers 100% of your ambulance bill.

 What benefit do I receive as a member?